What can we help you with?

 We offer transportation between Calgary and Airdrie.
 The cost is $75 per month for each student in Grades 1 to 12.
 More details are available at the office or on our Busing web page.
 Airdrie families transport their own children with many coordinating a carpool between them.

 All of our teachers are born-again Christians who subscribe wholeheartedly to our Statement of Faith and live out their Christian commitment in an exemplary manner.
 They must have provincial certification and a Bachelor of Education degree.
 We seek to employ teachers who also have Bible college training, advanced degrees, and previous teaching experience.
 So far, the Lord has been very faithful in providing us with exceptionally qualified and skilled staff!

 Do your teachers receive any in-service training?

-All teachers participate in the Koinonia Schools Professional Day in the fall and attend the Association of Christian Schools International Teachers' Convention in the fall.
+All teachers attend the Association of Christian Schools International (ACSI) Teachers' Convention in the fall as well as the Association of Independent Schools and Colleges of Alberta (AISCA).
 Teachers have additional opportunities to attend seminars of their choice during the year.
-Additionally, the board provides funds for teachers to subscribe to professional journals and to further their education at a Bible college or university.
+Additionally, the Board provides funds for teachers to subscribe to professional journals and to further their education at a Bible college or university.